wizzomafizzo/MiSTer_BGM/README.md

 Run `bgm` from the `Scripts` section of the MiSTer menu.

-Copy your .mp3 and .ogg files to the newly created `music` folder on your SD card.
+Copy your .mp3, .ogg or .wav files to the newly created `music` folder on your SD card.
 You can do this in advance by creating the music folder yourself.

 Reboot your MiSTer or re-run `bgm`.